iansargent/Data-Exploration-Tool-in-Python/README.md

 # Vermont Livability Data Visualization App

 A **Streamlit web app** for exploring, visualizing, and interpreting Vermont data.
-Users can upload one or more datasets and view interactive tables, data summary reports, and custom plots through an intuitive interface.
+Users can upload one or more datasets and view tables, data summary reports, and custom plots through an interactive interface.

 ---